RudyRetroIntel/Vintage-Computer-Diagnostics/README.md

 Vintage computers diagnostics

 A simpler way to diagnose vintage computers like
-Apple II
+Apple II,
-Apple IIe
+Apple IIe,
-Apple IIc
+Apple IIc,
-Commodore 64
+Commodore 64,
-Commodore VIC20
+Commodore VIC20,
-Commodore PET
+Commodore PET,
 Commodore 128

 Looking to add more computers to this file.